JoelNiklaus/SwissCourtRulingCorpus/prodigy/readme.md

 ```
 Place it under `./prodigy`
 2. If you are not in the docker group, request access from a maintainer to be able to run docker commands
-3. Just run `bash install.sh` in the `/prodigy` folder.
+3. Just run `bash setup.sh` in the `/prodigy` folder.
 This builds the docker image, starts the container and prepares
 everything.

 4. To run a task, use `run.sh` in the `/prodigy` folder.
 Pass it the desired parameters explained atop the file.
 It starts